Villanova Wildcats play in Big East Tournament against the DePaul Blue Demons - WTOP News

 New York; Wednesday, 9 p.m.
 EDT

-The Wildcats have gone 10-10 against Big East opponents, with a 7-4 record in non-conference play.
-Villanova averages 71.1 points while outscoring opponents by 5.5 points per game.
+The Wildcats have gone 10-10 against Big East teams, with a 7-4 record in non-conference play.
+Villanova ranks eighth in the Big East in rebounding averaging 34.7 rebounds.
+Tyler Burton leads the Wildcats with 6.3 boards.

 The Blue Demons are 0-20 in Big East play.
-DePaul is 2-23 in games decided by 10 points or more.
+DePaul averages 12.9 turnovers per game and is 1-8 when committing fewer turnovers than opponents.

 Villanova is shooting 42.8% from the field this season, 6.1 percentage points lower than the 48.9% DePaul allows to opponents.
 DePaul averages 6.2 made 3-pointers per game this season, 2.1 fewer made shots on average than the 8.3 per game Villanova gives up.

-TOP PERFORMERS: Mark Armstrong is averaging eight points for the Wildcats.
-Eric Dixon is averaging 16.8 points and 5.3 rebounds while shooting 46.5% over the past 10 games.
+TOP PERFORMERS: Eric Dixon is averaging 16.3 points and 6.1 rebounds for the Wildcats.
+Justin Moore is averaging 9.5 points over the past 10 games.

 Chico Carter Jr. is averaging 11.3 points and 3.7 assists for the Blue Demons.
 Jaden Henley is averaging 12.5 points over the last 10 games.